eps696/SDfu/README.md

 This is yet another Stable Diffusion toolkit, aimed to be functional, clean & compact enough for various experiments.
 There's no GUI here, as the target audience are creative coders rather than post-Photoshop users.
 The latter may check [InvokeAI] or [Fooocus] as convenient production suites, or [ComfyUI] for flexible node-based workflows.

 The toolkit is built on top of the [diffusers] library, with occasional additions from the others mentioned below.
-The following codebases are partially included here (to ensure compatibility and the ease of setup): [CLIPseg], [LPIPS](https://github.com/richzhang/PerceptualSimilarity).
+The following codebases are partially included here (to ensure compatibility and the ease of setup): [Insightface](https://github.com/deepinsight/insightface), [CLIPseg], [LPIPS](https://github.com/richzhang/PerceptualSimilarity).

 Current functions:
-* Text to image, with possible prompting **by reference images** via [IP adapter]
+* Text to image, with possible prompting **by reference images** via [IP adapters]
 * Image edits (re- and in-painting)
 * **Various interpolations** (between/upon images or text prompts, smoothed by [latent blending])
 * Guidance with [ControlNet] (pose, depth, canny edges)